 When used properly, technology can be convenient and helpful.
 However, indulging in too much screen time or never putting down your smartphone can be a powerful addiction to overcome, especially on your own.
 That’s where the outstanding team at Fort Behavioral Health can help.
 We understand that any form of addiction can disrupt your life, and we have the tools to help you end your overuse of technology.

-For more information about our addiction treatment programs or to start your healing journey, please fill out a contact request form.
+For more information about our addiction treatment programs or to start your healing journey, call 844.332.1807 or fill out a contact request form.
 One of our recovery experts will connect with you shortly.